GNS-GameDesign/info/FreeSoftware.md

 ![Check email listed](res/free_software/github_signup_emailchecklisted.png)

-## Head back to the form
+### Head back to the form

 If you lost the page, you can find it [here](https://education.github.com/discount_requests/application)

-Scroll until you resume to this location:
+Scroll until you resume at this location:

 ![Form1](res/free_software/github_signup_form1.png)

-## Fields filling out
+### Fields filling out

 ![School name](res/free_software/github_signup_schoolname.png)

-Please check the one that is the HIGH SCHOOL not the MIDDLE SCHOOL.
+Please check the one that is the HIGH SCHOOL, not the MIDDLE SCHOOL.

-## How do you plan to use GitHub?
+### How do you plan to use GitHub?

 This is a generic answer, but you should keep it like 2-3 sentences that revolve around:
-* Using it contribute to the Great Neck Game Design Club
+* Using it to contribute to the Great Neck Game Design Club
 * Writing code and collaborating with others
 * Publish code for Games developed

-etc..
+etc...

 *It isn't a college essay, but be professional.*

 After that, **click <kbd>Continue</kbd>**

-## Next form
+### Next form

-You might be prompted by your browser to allow GitHub to use your location. **You must allow in order for GitHub to verify your validity of your attendance at GNSHS**
+You might be prompted by your browser to allow GitHub to use your location. **You must allow in order for GitHub to verify the validity of your attendance at GNSHS**

-The next page is a page (I sadly do not have any pictures of this form) where you must submit an identification form. **Just take a picture of your SCHOOL ID that is clear and visible of the FRONT where it has your face.**
+The next page is a page (I sadly do not have any pictures of this form) where you must submit an identification form. **Just take a picture of your SCHOOL ID that is clear and visible on the FRONT where it has your face.**

 Then you should be able to press a button related to `Process my application`.

-## Waiting for results
+### Waiting for results

 There are two possible results.